elelay/jedit-trackers-kinto/README.md

 ## Updates

+ - I subscribed to jEdit-devel mailing list via a dedicated address and monitor ticket-related mail notifications in `imap_socketio.py`;
+ - it publishes ticket events via a socket.io endpoint.
+ - `socketio_updater.py` then subscribes to this websocket and fetches and update tickets in the Kinto database.
+I get almost real-time updates when sending test emails to the monitoring address.
+We'll see how it fares with real SF notifications.

-I'll run `updater.py` on the kinto server, polling every 5 minutes for changes in Sourceforge trackers.
+I run `updater.py` on the kinto server, polling every day for changes in Sourceforge trackers in case of missed updates.

 # 3. Improvements